ropensci/rix/README.md

 pipelines in CI/CD systems.
 On the [Nixpkgs collection](https://github.com/nixos/nixpkgs), there are currently more than 80.000 pieces of software available through the Nix package manager.
-Using {rix}, you can define and build isolated R environments through Nix package manager with ease.
+Through {rix}, you can define and build isolated R environments through Nix package manager with ease.
 Like this, environments contain R and all the required packages that you need for your project.
 You can also add any other software tool available.
 The Nix R ecosystem